 Normally, when stocks go down, vol goes up because investors that are long stock buy puts for protection which creates greater demand for options.

 Alternatively, when stocks move up, vol goes down because investors that are long stock sell OTM calls for income which creates less demand for options.

-Yahoo! was a company that had been a speculative favorite for a possible buyout.
-We've included the YHOO skew chart for the April 2011 options below.
+Yahoo! was a company that has been a speculative favorite of late for a possible buyout.
+I’ve included the YHOO skew chart for the April 2011 options below.

-For the naturally curious reader, biotechs can be great examples of the second type of company -- those that exhibit an upside skew shape (the market reflects as much upside risk as downside).
+For the naturally curious reader, solar companies and bio-techs can be great examples of the second type of company -- those that exhibit an upside skew shape (the market reflects as much upside risk as downside).

-Here's an image of Facebook's skew, just a week before earnings were due out in 2015.
+Here's an image of Facebook's skew, just a week before earnings are due out.

 Note that the highest strike prices do show elevated volatility relative to the at-the-money strikes.
 This phenomenon is simply a reflection that market makers are more willing to buy than to sell far OTM calls in Facebook ahead of earnings.
 This should not necessarily be read as an indication of a large upside move.

 The next step is to become an expert on 'edge' -- which means finding trades that have produced a higher success rate than the option market is pricing in.
 To learn about that, you can visit this page:

 Finding Edge is Winning

 Options involve risk.
 Prior to buying or selling an option, an investor must receive a copy of Characteristics and Risks of Standardized Options.
 Investors need a broker to trade options, and must meet suitability requirements.